 Cut back ornamental grasses and other perennials left for winter interest.

-Winter prune apples and pears, concentrating on removing overcrowded growth, crossing stems, and dead, damaged, or dying branches.
-Aim for an open center, through which air can circulate, as this will cut the risk of pests and diseases.
+Winter prune apples and pears, concentrating on removing the overcrowded growth, crossing stems, and dead, damaged, or dying branches.
+Aim for an open centre, through which air can circulate, as this will cut the risk of pests and diseases.

 Cut deciduous hedges if necessary.
 They can still be renovated before leaf emergence.

 Ornamental vines, ivy, Virginia creeper and Boston ivy can be cut back now – keep them away from windows, doors, gutters and roof tiles.